sriramgkn/sriramgkn.github.io/_posts/2024-03-29-api-calling.md

 title: Understanding API calling
 ---

 In this post, we will see how APIs work.
-Specifically we'll learn about the REST architectural style, and how REST APIs can be written with GraphQL.
+We will learn about two distinct architectural styles: REST and GraphQL.
+We will then discuss code examples of i) how REST APIs are implemented in Python using the Django Resource Framework (DRF), and ii) how GraphQL APIs are implemented in Python with the Graphene framework.

 ## What is an API?